 We created GeoSeer to solve a problem: it's an absolute pain to find spatial data.

-Out of the literally millions of free and open-source datasets that are available, a huge number of them are spatial, but how do you find the one that you need?
-No-one really wants to go rummaging through dozens of CKAN portals and outdated lists of services simply to find a dataset about the location of fire stations in Warwickshire for example.
+Out of the literally millions of freely and publicly available datasets, a huge number of them are spatial, but how do you find the one that you need for your GIS project?
+No-one really wants to go rummaging through hundreds of data portals and outdated lists of services simply to find a dataset about the location of fire stations in Warwickshire for example.

-In particular we wanted to solve the problem for spatial data because spatial data - by definition - already has a location associated with it.
+In particular we wanted to solve the problem for spatial data because - by definition - it already has a location associated with it.
 This means we can return more relevant results: in the fire stations example, the fire stations in Butte, California, USA are unlikely to be of interest to you.

 How do I use these results?

-All of these results are spatial datasets based around OGC web-services.
-Specifically they're (with links to Wikipedia that open in a new window):
+Specifically these acronyms are (with links to Wikipedia that open in a new window):